amit-sawhney/amazon-product-relation-analysis/final_project_proposal.md

 ### DFS
 We will use DFS traversals to store the final graph into a file.
 The input will just be the starting node on the graph that we want to start our traversal from.
 The output will just be a file output illustrating the structure of our graph.

-As we go through the traversal, we will keep track of the number of connected to see the connectivity of different groups of products and whether a certain product can reach another.
+As we go through the traversal, we will keep track of the number of connected components to see the connectivity of different groups of products and whether a certain product can reach another.

 - Big O: O(N)